Bayesian Inverse Reinforcement Learning for Collective Animal Movement: SPP LMDP

 We defined the state cost function, $R$, as:

-where $s_i$ is the center of the local misalignment bin $i =1,...,J$.
-The costs were chosen based on the results of \citet{sosic2017inverse} and were constrained in magnitude such that $\exp(-r_i)$ was not numerically 0 \citep{todorov2009efficient}.
+where the state $s_i \in \bs$, $i =1,...,J$, corresponds to the center of the local misalignment bin.
+The costs were chosen based on the results of \citet{sosic2017inverse}, which estimated the lowest cost for $s_i = 0^\circ$ and monotonically increasing costs with increasing $\vert s_i \vert$ by applying an inverse model to trajectories generated by \eqref{eq:vicsek}.
+Additionally, the costs were constrained in magnitude such that $\exp(-r_i)$ was not numerically 0 \citep{todorov2009efficient}.

-We assumed agents synchronously chose their next state.
+To embed the MDP of \citet{sosic2017inverse} into the LMDP framework as outlined by \citet{todorov2007linearly}, we summed over the turning angle action space to derive the transition probabilities for changes in local misalignment states at time $t$ and $t+1$.
+We assumed agents synchronously chose their next state so the group orientation does not depend on the order of agents' decisions.
 The turning angle was therefore equivalent to the change in state (i.e., the difference in states was the difference in directions); this implied a continuous transition distribution for the next state given the turning angle, $s_{n(t+1)} \vert \phi_{nt} \sim \text{N}(s_{nt} + \phi_{nt}, \sigma^2)$, which can be discretized to provide a transition probability function over the discrete grid defined by $\bs$.
 The LMDP passive state transition probabilities were constructed by summing over the conditional transition probabilities given the discrete turning angles, $\phi \in [-60^\circ, -50^\circ, ..., 60^\circ]$, of the MDP.
 Therefore the passive dynamics between the discrete grid cell centers $s_{i}$ and $s_{j}$ are a discretization of a mixture of normal distribution functions:

 where $\Phi$ is the standard normal cumulative distribution function and the discretization length $5^\circ$ was determined by the half-length of the state grid cells.
 The passive dynamics were then normalized to have row sums equal to one (i.e., $\sum_{j \in S} \bar{p}(s_{j} \vert s_{i}) = 1$).
-Lastly, as stated in Section \ref{CH_04:lmdp}, the true costs-to-go can be calculated as the solution an eigenproblem.
+Lastly, as stated in Section \ref{CH_04:lmdp}, the true costs-to-go can be calculated as the solution to an eigenproblem.
 The SPP LMDP setup defines an infinite-horizon problem without an absorbing state (i.e., $\bar{p}_{ii} \neq 1$ for any $i = 1,...,J$) so we choose to consider the average cost LMDP defined by the following system of equations: